-The Sub-fund primarily invests its assets in (certificates of) shares (including claims, profit-sharing certificates, founders' shares, and similar securities or options, warrants for the acquisition or disposal of such securities) in legal entities that have their registered offices in countries that are part of geographical Europe, or whose involved enterprises have their main activity(ies) in these countries.
-The investments are diversified across various countries and sectors.
+The Sub-fund primarily invests globally in (certificates of) shares, including claims, profit shares, founders' certificates, and similar securities, as well as options, warrants, and other instruments for acquiring or disposing of such securities.
+The Sub-fund's portfolio is diversified across regions, countries, and sectors worldwide.

-The Sub-fund uses fundamental analysis to select companies with an attractive expected return profile.
-The Sub-fund also incorporates sustainability criteria into its company analysis.
-The Sub-fund is actively managed to invest in companies with an attractive risk and return profile, with deviation limits relative to the index.
-Therefore, the composition of the Sub-fund's investments may materially differ from that of the index.
-The benchmark is a representative reflection of the investment universe.
-The Sub-fund may invest in securities that are not part of the index.
+The management approach of the Sub-fund involves active management, aiming to invest in companies with an attractive risk and return profile.
+This is executed through a systematic investment process that allows deviations from the index.
+Consequently, the composition of the Sub-fund's investments may materially differ from that of the index, which represents a comprehensive view of the investment universe.
+The Sub-fund may also invest in securities not included in the index.